-Moving is a complicated process that requires more than just great organizing, intensive planning and heavy lifting.
-Everyone attempts to navigate around the common hurdles associated with moving and only the lucky succeed in having a perfectly smooth move.
+Moving is a complicated process that requires more than just great organizing, intensive packing and heavy lifting.
 In some cases, severely problematic and unplanned situations may emerge that can wreak havoc on your moving experience.
-This is a brief guide on how to properly avoid four common moving hurdles submitted by YouMoveMe.com.
+This is a brief guide on how to properly avoid four common moving hurdles.

 1. Cheapest isn’t always the best